MistyKurien/Select-Four-2/ourReadme.txt

 - Admin registration with required security key "123"
 - Admin view logs functionality showing all executed queries for each user
 - Pythagorean projections of team wins shown
-- Divivions and division standings shown
+- Divisions and division standings shown
+- Manager details are shown
+- Managers who are also players have both their manager and player information shown

+## Database Changes
+- 2022 data loaded onto the database
+- 2023 awards data added
+-